RayBlast Games

 Hardcoded Variables

 Variables with get instead of read are considered more expensive to fetch.
-Variables with set instead of write have side effects.
+Variables with set instead of write have side effects or just take some time to process.

 Name CLR Type Permissions Description